davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- One paper accepted to **CCS** on safe deserialization (pickle) of pre-trained machine learning models.
+Congrats to Andreas and the team!
 - Recognized as a Distinguished Reviewer at **USENIX Security 2025**.
 - Serving on the **AAAI 2026 PC**.
 - A poster at IEEE SecDev on LLM jailbreaking.
 Congrats to the VIP team, led by Mohamed Ahmed and Mohamed Abdelmouty!